michezeta/IC-IS-measure/README.md

 # IC-IS-measure
-Codes to reproduce the IC-IS measure I proposed in Zema (2023) for price discovery in a Non-Normal setting.
+Codes to reproduce the IC-IS measure I proposed in Zema (2023) for price discovery in a non-Normal setting.

 The folder contains the following files: